 The Reichstein Foundation is pleased to have supported the development and publication of this toolkit, which we have funded in partnership with The Myer Foundation and Sidney Myer Fund, and with input from the Australian Environmental Grantmakers Network.
 It will be launched at this week’s Philanthropy Meets Parliament Summit, the third summit since its inauguration by Philanthropy Australia in 2015.
+The Advocacy Toolkit will be available for members of Philanthropy Australia, and can be found on the Better Giving Hub platform.

 The toolkit could not arrive at a better time.